 Now that you're ready to weld, remember CLAMS.
-Bringing all these points together in one moment of welding may seem like a lot to think about, but it becomes second nature with practice.
-And don't get discouraged!
-Stick welding got its name not because the electrode looks like a stick, but because EVERYONE sticks the rod to the workpiece when learning how to weld.
+Bringing all these points together in one moment of welding may seem like a lot to think about, but it becomes second nature with practice so don't get discouraged!
+Stick welding got its name not because the electrode looks like a stick, but because everyone sticks the rod to the workpiece when learning how to weld.

-Current setting: The correct current, or amperage, setting primarily depends on the diameter and type of electrode selected.
-For example, a 1/8 in.
-6010 rod runs well from 75 to 125 amps, while a 5/32 in.
-7018 rod welds at currents up to 220 amps.
+The correct current, or amperage, setting primarily depends on the diameter and type of electrode selected.
+For example, a 1/8-inch 6010 rod runs well from 75 to 125 amps, while a 5/32-inch 7018 rod welds at currents up to 220 amps.
 The side of the electrode box usually indicates operating ranges.
-Select an amperage based on the material's thickness, welding position (about 15 percent less heat for overhead work compared to a flat weld) and observation of the finished weld.
+Select an amperage based on the material thickness, welding position (about 15 percent less heat for overhead work compared to a flat weld) and observation of the finished weld.
 Most new welding machines have a permanent label that recommends amperage settings for a variety of electrodes and material thicknesses.

-Length of arc: The correct arc length varies with each electrode and application.
+The correct arc length varies with each electrode and application.
 As a good starting point, arc length should not exceed the diameter of the metal portion (core) of the electrode.
 Holding the electrode too closely decreases welding voltage.
 This creates an erratic arc that may extinguish itself or cause the rod to freeze, as well as produces a weld bead with a high crown.
-Excessively long arcs (too much voltage) produce spatter, low deposition rates, undercuts and maybe porosity.
+Excessively long arcs (too much voltage) produce spatter, low deposition rates, undercuts and sometimes porosity.

 Many beginners weld with too long of an arc, so they produce rough beads with lots of spatter.
 A little practice will show you that a tight, controlled arc length improves bead appearance, creates a narrower bead and minimizes spatter.

-Angle of travel: Stick welding in the flat, horizontal and overhead position uses a "drag" or "backhand" welding technique.
+Stick welding in the flat, horizontal and overhead positions uses a drag or backhand welding technique.
 Hold the rod perpendicular to the joint and tilt the top of the electrode in the direction of travel approximately 5 to 15 degrees.
-For welding vertical up, use a "push" or "forehand" technique and tilt the top of the rod 15 degrees away from the direction of travel.
+For welding vertical up, use a push or forehand technique and tilt the top of the rod 15 degrees away from the direction of travel.

-To create a wider bead on thicker material, manipulate the electrode from side to side creating a continuous series of partially overlapping circles, or in a "Z," semi-circle or stutter-step pattern.
-Limit side-to-side motion to 2-1/2 times the diameter of the electrode core.
-To cover a wider area, make multiple passes or "stringer beads."
+To create a wider bead on thicker material, manipulate the electrode from side to side creating a continuous series of partially overlapping circles, or in a Z-shaped, semi-circle or stutter-step pattern.
+Limit side-to-side motion to two and a half times the diameter of the electrode core.
+To cover a wider area, make multiple passes or stringer beads.

 When welding vertical up, focus on welding the sides of the joint and the middle will take care of itself.
-Pause slightly at the side to allow the far side of the bead to cool, the weld puddle to catch up, and to ensure solid "tie-in" to the sidewall.
+Pause slightly at the side to allow the far side of the bead to cool and the weld puddle to catch up and to ensure solid tie-in to the sidewall.
 If your weld looks like fish scales, you moved forward too quickly and didn't hold long enough on the sides.

-Speed of travel: The proper travel speed produces a weld bead with the desired contour (or "crown"), width and appearance.
+The proper travel speed produces a weld bead with the desired contour (or crown), width and appearance.
 Adjust travel speed so that the arc stays within the leading one-third of the weld pool.
 Slow travel speeds produce a wide, convex bead with shallow penetration.
 Excessively high travel speeds also decrease penetration, create a narrower and/or highly crowned bead, and possibly undercuts.